 1. What are Fixed Maturity Plans (FMPs)?

 FMPs are closed-end debt funds having a fixed maturity period.
-Unlike other open-ended debt funds, FMPs are not available for subscription on a continuous basis.
+Unlike other open-ended debt funds, FMPs are not available for subscription continuously.

-The fund house comes up with a New Fund Offer (NFO) for a specific duration.
-NFO will have an opening date and a closing date.
+The fund house comes up with a New Fund Offer (NFO) which will have an opening date and a closing date.
 You may invest in the NFO only during these days.
-Upon expiry of the closing date, the offer to invest ceases to exist.
+After the closing date, the offer to invest ceases to exist.

 2. FMP – Investment Streams